MicrosoftDocs/azure-docs/articles/azure-functions/functions-infrastructure-as-code.md

 ### Enable storage logs

 Because the storage account is used for important function app data, you might want to monitor for modification of that content.
-To do this, you need to configure Azure Monitor resource logs for Azure Storage.
+To monitor your storage account, you need to configure Azure Monitor resource logs for Azure Storage.
 In the following example, a Log Analytics workspace named `myLogAnalytics` is used as the destination for these logs.
 This same workspace can be used for the Application Insights resource defined later.

 #### [Bicep](#tab/bicep)